 In Germany, jobs are plenty, and working system is incredible.

-16. Plenty of available jobs – I’ve met around four (4) people, and they told me that it wasn’t that difficult to get a job in Germany provided that you speak the language.
+I’ve met around four (4) people, and they told me that it wasn’t that difficult to get a job in Germany provided that you speak the language.
 And that’s true.
 In Germany, the chances are high for getting hired even for foreigners because the truth is, there are plenty of jobs available.
-But make sure you aren’t very picky, have your valid residence or working permit, and your lucky stars will be aligned for you in landing a job.
+But make sure you can speak the language, aren’t very picky, have your valid residence or working permit, and your lucky stars will be aligned for you in landing a job.

-18. Working system – unpaid overtime is not very common in Germany as the labor Union is relatively strong in protecting workers or laborers.
+unpaid overtime is not very common in as the labor Union Germany is relatively strong in protecting workers or laborers.
 On top of that, employees are mandatory to have a 29 days vacation annually.
 Hence, my husband and I take advantage of this framework to travel to neighboring countries and fully enjoy the right and privileges.

 One of the ultimate reasons to love living in Germany is holidays and Sundays.

 19. Sundays and holidays aren’t taken for granted – If there is one thing to love and admire about Germans, they never take Sundays and holidays for granted.
 As Sundays are the rest day dictated by German law, Germans spend the time for nature, family, and other recreational activities.
 Moreover, expect most establishments such as shopping malls, supermarkets, and many others are close.
 It also means that it’s essential not to overlook what ingredients you need for cooking on Sundays and holidays when living in Germany!
 And quite interestingly, since Sundays are quiet days, a few housework that may create a loud noise, such as vacuum, lawn, might be frowned upon.